-While vacant and park properties have a high proportion of plantable space, these land use types makes up a relatively small area in Trout Valley (Fig. 5).
-Most of the land is residential followed by transit.
+While vacant and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Norridge (Fig. 5).
+Most of the land is residential, followed by transit.

 Figure 5: Acres of land cover types across land uses.